 They’ve got stores for clothes, luggage, electronics, home decor and anything else you could possibly want.
 Be sure to check out its website for exclusive sales and events taking place on the grounds.

-40 – Check out Squatters Pub Brewery, Salt Lake City’s first brewpub
+50 – Check out Salt Lake City’s best brewpubs

 Known locally as the “Crown Jewel” of Salt Lake area parks, Sugar House Park gets its flattering nickname from its vistas, large pond, and multiple public pavilions.
 The park also has courts fields for soccer and baseball, a basketball court, more than one playground, and a small amphitheater.